Learning Task-Specific Dynamics to Improve Whole-Body Control: EXPERIMENTAL RESULTS

 We performed the same experiment on the real robot.
-To increase the dynamics of the task, we tested the approach on two different frequencies: 0.25~Hz and 0.5~Hz.
+To vary the dynamics of the task, we tested our approach for two different squatting frequencies: 0.25~Hz and 0.5~Hz.
 The error of CoM$_z$ tracking for both cases is depicted in Fig. \ref{fig:realcog_err}.
 We can see in the plots that the error is again significantly reduced for both cases.
+Small oscillations in the behavior are the consequence of acting on a real system with an imperfect model and feedback signals.
+CoM position on the real system was estimated using the joint encoders and the kinematics, with assumed flat feet on the ground.
 Fig. \ref{fig:sequence} shows a series of still photos depicting the real system performing one squat.